Diffusion Models as Constrained Samplers for Optimization with Unknown Constraints: End Distribution of the Warm-up Stage

 Assume that $V$ and $W^\beta$ are continuous and bounded on $[0,1] \times \rset^d$.
 Assume that $(p_t)_{t \in [0,1]}$ and $(p_t^\beta)_{t \in [0,1]}$ are strong solutions to their associated Fokker-Planck equations. \end{assumption}

 We do not claim that we verify this hypothesis in this paper.
-Proving A\ref{assumption:score_control} is out of the scope of this work, and we mainly use it to 1) control high-order terms and 2) provide sufficient conditions to apply the Feynman-Kac theorem \citet[Theorem 7.13]{oksendal2013stochastic} and the Fokker-Planck equation.
+Proving A\ref{assumption:score_control} is out of the scope of this work, and we mainly use it to 1) control high-order terms and 2) provide sufficient conditions to apply the Feynman-Kac theorem \citep[Theorem 7.13]{oksendal2013stochastic} and the Fokker-Planck equation.
 The bound in \eqref{eq:control_w} controls the regularity of the $W_t^\beta(\bfz_t)$.
 Given that (under some mild regularity assumption), $(W_t^\beta(\bfz_t))_{t \in [0,1]}$ satisfies a Stochastic Differential Equation we expect that $\mathbb{E}[\| (W_t^\beta(\bfz_t) - W_0^\beta(\bfz_0)) \|] \leq C \sqrt{t}$ for any $t \in [0,1]$ and some constant $C > 0$ (independent of $t$).
-Therefore, we get that \eqref{eq:control_w} is true in expectation under some regularity assumption.
+Therefore, we get that \eqref{eq:control_w} is true in expectation under some regularity assumption ( a. $\Delta h$ is Lipschitz. bThe diffused distribution $p_t$ is smooth with bounded derivatives.).
 We conjecture that the almost sure bound we require is unnecessary and that moment bounds should be enough.
 We leave this study for future work.